vim-test/vim-test/README.md

 ## Running tests

-Tests are run using a Ruby test runner, so you'll have to have Ruby installed.
+Tests are run using a Ruby test runner, so you'll need Ruby version 3 installed.
 Then run

 ```sh